Moving to Siargao Island, Philippines

 What is a typical expat home or apartment like in Siargao Island?

 "A typical expat home or apartment in Siargao Island, is likely to be a comfortable and modestly furnished dwelling, often featuring a blend of traditional Filipino and modern design elements.
 These homes are usually constructed with locally sourced materials such as bamboo, wood, and nipa palm, giving them a distinct tropical island feel.
 They often have open living spaces, allowing for natural ventilation and plenty of natural light.
 Many expat homes also come with basic amenities such as a kitchen, bathroom, and one or more bedrooms.
 Some may even have a small garden or outdoor area for relaxation and socializing.
-Due to the island's popularity among surfers and tourists, it is also common to find expat accommodations located near popular beaches, surf spots, and local attractions," remarked one expat who made the move to Siargao Island.
+Due to the island's popularity among surfers and tourists, it is also common to find expat accommodations located near popular beaches, surf spots, and local attractions," said one expat who made the move to Siargao Island.

 What is the average cost of housing in Siargao Island?